microsoft/emerging-opportunities/Hackathons/learnings/registration/EventGridBestPractices.md

 Now... the fun(?) part!

 ### Events and Messages
-As you manage multiple components event and messaging architecture becomes very important.
+As you manage multiple components, event and messaging architecture becomes very important.
+We want our services to communicate and respond to each other.
+However, if we make direct calls between them, we are re-introducing strict dependencies.
+Ideally, these services should be able to communicate without needing any specific knowledge about what those services are, or where they are located.
+To accomplish this, we introduce an eventing system.

+Should I use events or messages?
 - **Events**
-  - Think of it as a notification from System A to System B.
+  - Think of it as a notification.
+The sender of an event does not necessarily care who receives or acts on the event.
+Eventing systems typically provide confirmation that an event has been submitted, and no response to the sender that a subscriber has consumed or processed the event.
 - **Messaging**
-  - Think of it as a task given by System A to System B.
+  - Think of it as a task given by System A to System B. Messages usually contain a data payload.
+Messaging systems can accomodate a more formal relationship between a publisher and a subscriber.
+The sender generally knows who the consumer will be and is sending a data payload that the consumer expects for processing.

 Whichever direction you go you need a _Broker_.